goforj/execx/README.md

 ### <a id="setsid"></a>Setsid

-Setsid is a no-op on Windows.
+Setsid sets the session ID behavior.

 _Example: setsid_